karmaniverous/blog/collections/_entity-manager/03-configuration.md

 {: .notice--info}

 The Config object also contains the `hashKey` and `rangeKey` properties, whose values must exactly match those of the `HashKey` and `RangeKey` type parameters, respectively.
 This is an unavoidable redundancy: while the type parameters help ensure a valid Entity Manager configuration, the corresponding config properties play an important role at runtime.

+**The property names specified in `hashKey` and `rangeKey` must not conflict with any entity property name in the `M` type parameter.** If they do, TypeScript will throw a type error.
+{: .notice--warning}

 ### Entity Configurations